Tenacious-Qi/private-events/README.md

 3. Start a Rails Server.
     - `rails server`
     - Navigate to `localhost:3000` in your browser.

 4. Play around with the app.
     - To get started, click "login" in upper right navbar.
     - Login with placeholder credentials (works on Heroku site too!).
-    - See which events you've been invited to!
+    - See which events Foo Bar has been invited to.
+    - OR Signup and receive a welcome email.
+    - Log back in as Foo Bar.
+    - Invite the account you just used to sign up
+    - Receive an invitation email.

 ### Running the Tests